 Hepatitis C is an infection that primarily affects the liver.
-It also can cause problems elsewhere in the body, such as joint and muscle pain.
+It can also cause other problems, such as joint and muscle pain.
 Hepatitis C is usually caused by a virus and is transmitted when you come in contact with the blood of someone with the hepatitis C virus.
 Unfortunately, obvious symptoms don’t always appear until the infection has been in the body for a long time.

 An autoimmune disease results when the immune system attacks healthy cells and tissue.
 Pain and stiffness are early signs of inflammation caused by the body’s autoimmune response to the hepatitis C virus.

-In order to find out if your joint pain is caused by a hepatitis C virus, your doctor will first have to find out if you have the virus.
+In order to find out if your joint pain is caused by the hepatitis C virus, your doctor will first find out if you have the virus.
 Blood tests can determine if you have hepatitis C. The next step is coordinating treatment for both the virus and the related joint problems.

-A nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofren (Advil), may be enough to relieve joint pain symptoms.
-Prescription medications for treating hepatitis C-related joint inflammation are also among the drugs prescribed to rheumatoid arthritis (RA) patients.
-These include anti-necrosis factor (anti-TNF) drugs, which seem to be safe for hepatitis C patients.
+A nonsteroidal anti-inflammatory drug such as ibuprofen (Advil) may be enough to relieve joint pain symptoms.
+Prescription medications for treating hepatitis C-related joint inflammation are also among the drugs prescribed to people with rheumatoid arthritis.
+These include anti-tumor necrosis factor (anti-TNF) drugs, which seem to be safe for those with hepatitis C.

 In addition to liver damage and joint pain, jaundice and other complications can result from hepatitis C. Jaundice is a yellowing of the skin and of the white part of the eye.
-This is sometimes the sign people notice that prompts them to get tested for hepatitis C. Other symptoms that are potential signs of hepatitis C include:
+This is sometimes the symptom people notice that prompts them to get tested for hepatitis C. Other symptoms that are potentially caused by hepatitis C include:

 - dark urine

 - grey stools